 STEP 1 /

 After choosing your yarn colors, designate the main color and contrast color.
-The main color is represented on the chart as the empty white box.
-The CC is designated on the chart as the box with the “+” sign in it.
+The main color is represented on the charts as the empty white box.
+The CC is designated on the charts as the box with the “+” sign in it.

 STEP 2 /

 Pick colors from your pencils that are a close match to the yarn that you are using.
 If you cannot find a perfect match, just pick colors that are close enough to assist you in deciphering which color is which.

 Color in the boxes with the pencils according to the colors you will be using.

 • MC: Dark Blue

 For this alternate colorway, I chose two cool colors, and assigned the darker color (Derwentwater) as the main color.
 Because this color choice follows the same MC (dark) / CC (light) as the sample, here is a very good chance you could knit from the original charts, but I highly recommend using the alternate charts if switching from red to blue in your brain as you work is potentially confusing or will slow you down.

 For this alternate colorway, I switched the MC and CC so that the lighter color is the MC and the darker color is the CC.
 As the colors are also very close to the colors used in the sample, this is a prime example of how using the alternate charts would be incredibly useful.

 Alternate charts are not only useful in 2 color simple patterns such as these.
 As many designs use more than two colors, the more complicated the pattern – and more experimental you are with your choices – the more useful you may find the alternate charts to be!
 They’re also wonderful for “testing out” potential colorways without having to dive right into knitting.